State of Ohio Regulations and Rules for Excuses from Compulsory Attendance for Home Education

 (D) “School district of residence” means the public school district within which the parent resides.

-(E) “Superintendent” means the superintendent of schools of the city, county, or exempted village school district in which the parent resides.
+(E) “Superintendent” means the superintendent of schools of the city, local, or exempted village school district in which

-(A) A parent who elects to provide home education shall supply the following information to the superintendent:
+A parent who elects to provide home education shall supply the following information to the superintendent no later than

 (1) School year for which notification is made;

-(2) Name of parent, address, and telephone number (telephone number optional);
+(2) Name of parent, address, email and telephone number (email and telephone number optional);

 (a) Language, reading, spelling, and writing: